linera-io/linera-protocol/examples/amm/README.md

   )
 }
 ```
-Note: The above mutation has to be performed from `http://localhost:8080`
+Note: The above mutation has to be performed from `http://localhost:8080`.

 Now to perform `Swap` operation, naviage to `http://localhost:8080/chains/$CHAIN_2/applications/$AMM_APPLICATION_ID` and
-perform the following mutation
+perform the following mutation:

 ```json
 mutation{